NewsRegionAnne Arundel County

 Another individual, identified as Solomon Antonio Serrano-Esquivel, was reported to be a passenger in the van at the time of the shooting, suffering minor injuries from the incident.

-Anne Arundel County Police, however, contradict what DHS initially reported, claiming that Serrano-Esquivel was already in ICE custody in a separate ICE vehicle at the time of the shooting.
+Anne Arundel County Police, however, now say that Serrano-Esquivel was already in ICE custody in a separate vehicle at the time of the shooting.

-WMAR-2 News reached out to DHS for comment on Anne Arundel County Police's statement and is waiting to hear back.
+WMAR-2 News reached out to DHS for comment on Anne Arundel County Police's statement and here is their response.

-On Wednesday, an ICE officer shot and killed Renee Good in Minneapolis, Minnesota after allegedly trying to run over ICE agents.
+On Wednesday, an ICE officer shot and killed Renee Good in Minneapolis, Minnesota after she allegedly tried running over an ICE agent.

-Vice President JD Vance said that Good died in "a tragedy of her own making," stating that the officer acted in justified self-defense and deserved a "debt of gratitude" for his actions.
+Vice President JD Vance said Good died in "a tragedy of her own making," adding the officer's actions were justified and in self-defense, which deserved a "debt of gratitude."

 READ MORE: Vance says woman shot by ICE in Minneapolis died in 'a tragedy of her own making'